dorkodu/seekr/README.md

    */
   require "loot/loom-weaver.php";

-  # this is the test file
+  # these are the test files
   require_once "SampleTest.php";
   require_once "AnotherTest.php";

-  /*
-   * We wrote functional tests to another file,
-   * to make managing tests easy.
-   */
-  require_once "function-tests.php";

   use Dorkodu\Seekr\Seekr;
   use SeekrTests\SampleTest;